jonasoh/spiro/README.md

   --auto-wb             adjust white balance between shots (if false, only
                         adjust when day/night shift is detected) [default: false]
-  --led                 do not disable camera led; useful for running without
-                        GPIO privileges
-  --preview [P]         show a live preview of the current settings for P
-                        seconds, then exit [default: 60] -t, --test            capture a test picture as 'test.jpg', then exit
+  -t, --test            capture a test picture as 'test.jpg', then exit
 ```